-Standards for Overall School Ratings: No more moving targets.
-In the spring of 2017, the Utah State Board of Education (USBE) with support from the Center for Assessment convened a series of meetings to implement a standard setting process for the Utah school accountability system.
-Utah engaged in an innovative process to establish performance standards for school accountability (Domaleski, D'Brot, Keng, Keglovits, & Neal, 2018).
-This process convened a panel of leaders and stakeholders, broadly representative of the state's interests and able to articulate a vision for education in the state, evaluate information and make recommendations regarding performance criteria for schools and the assignment of overall ratings (see Appendix E).
+Standards for Overall School Ratings: In the spring of 2017, the Utah State Board of Education (USBE) with support from the Center for Assessment convened a series of meetings to implement a standard setting process for the Utah school accountability system to set performance standards for school accountability (Domaleski, D'Brot, Keng, Keglovits, & Neal, 2018).
+This process convened a panel of leaders and stakeholders, broadly representative of the state's interests and able to articulate a vision for education in the state, evaluate information and make recommendations regarding performance criteria for schools and the assignment of overall ratings (see Appendix H).
 Cut scores, policy level descriptors, and school performance level descriptors were established to clarify interpretation of school grades.
 The results of this standard setting established the cut scores for each overall school rating:

-For years in which letter grades are assigned, the cut scores, or percentage of total points eared, for each letter grade are as follows:
+For years in which letter grades are assigned5, the cut scores, or percentage of total points earned, for each letter grade are as follows: